avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 6. detection and elimination of duplicate code where variable names are parameterized
 	* implementation via the [GCC statement expressions](https://gcc.gnu.org/onlinedocs/gcc/Statement-Exprs.html) extension, and the [clang block extension](https://clang.llvm.org/docs/BlockLanguageSpec.html)

+#### Obfuscation Explanation

+A professional software engineer who is an experienced "hacker" is usually able to "reverse engineer" well designed software even when the software is delivered as [object code](https://www.geeksforgeeks.org/difference-between-source-code-and-object-code/) via a [compiler](https://www.wordnik.com/words/compiler).
+[P-code](https://www.wordnik.com/words/p-code) such as that produced by [Javascript](https://www.geeksforgeeks.org/what-is-javascript/) is relatively easy to hack.
+However obfuscation mixes up the software as if it were processed with a blender.
+Of course correct obfuscation must retain the original code logic, but its code footprint can only be slightly larger than the original and execute slightly slower, otherwise the obfuscation has no commercial value.
+The obfuscation places "speed bumps" in front of the hacker, but eventually, say within a few weeks or months, a good hacker will overcome the obfuscation; therefore it is incumbent upon the obfuscater to regularly supply another randomized version every few months.
+For example the kind of software that contains secrets that should be obfuscated includes unexploded military ordinance, media players of proprietary content, banking/bitcoin applications, etc.

 $py(id="aurora"; task="Automotive Software Updates: CTO Group: (a) Invented a patent-pending algorithm to greatly reduce RAM consumption during FLASH updates which improves compression efficiency which is the core KPI of the software update industry. (b) Greatly improved the CPU efficiency and RAM consumption of the company's core product that automatically refactors embedded C source code of their automotive industry clients.")
 ### 2022-25: [Aurora Labs](https://www.AuroraLabs.com) Tel Aviv IL $(para(id))